Are you aware of the best current career change strategies?

-Although the basics of business remain the same, the way of marketing, finding clients and communicating with other business people is a world away from the common strategies of the past.
+Although the basics of business remain the same, the way of marketing, finding clients and communicating with other business people is a world away from the common career change strategies of the past.
 The skills involved in starting and running a business…online marketing, finding customers, communicating with customers, raising your profile, building your business brand, recognising changing trends….now demand that you are technologically savvy (or prepared to pay someone who is).
 It also demands that you are prepared to learn, evolve and adapt as necessary.

 Technology has made home based businesses commonplace and given freedom to many to create a successful and fulfilling business, but you do need to go into it knowing that you will need to learn new skills and keep up to date.
 Don’t let that put you off.
 It is fascinating learning the new ways of doing things.

 Career change can be daunting to anyone, but particularly to an older person who doesn’t understand contemporary career change strategies.
 The media constantly tells you that older workers face age discrimination, and we do live in an era which values appearance over substance.
 However you have skills and experience that are valuable and if you are willing to adapt to the changing world of work you will find great opportunities in store for you.